AMHembrough/Final-Projcet/README.md

 We  utilized 3 Jupyter notebooks during the exploratory portion of the project :
 - The first notebook utilized python and pandas for data exploration of our initial urbanization dataset.
 This was included in our first deliverable, and showcases how to import data into a dataframe, clean the data by dropping unnecessary columns, join dataframes, transpose dataframes, edit the index, edit the header row, do basic plotting to understand relationships between variables, and more.
 - A second Jupyter notebook was used when building the machine learning portion of the project, specifically regression-enhanced random forest.
 Because we chose to not use this model, this Jupyter notebook was not added to the main branch of the GitHub repository.
 - A third Jupyter notebook was used to create our ARIMA model which is the model we will be submitting for our final deliverable.
-This code for this model has been uploaded to the main branch of the GitHub repository.
+The code for this model has been uploaded to the main branch of the GitHub repository.

 ### Some code necessary to complete the machine learning portion of the project